rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/final.md

 The `final` attribute is intended to be purely related to performance.
-It ideally has no user-visible effect, and `structural` imports (the default) should be able to transparently switch to `host_binding` eventually.
+It ideally has no user-visible effect, and `structural` imports (the default) should be able to transparently switch to `final` eventually.

 The eventual performance aspect is that with the [host bindings proposal][host-bindings] then `wasm-bindgen` will need to generate far fewer JS